bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 3. Add a Snowflake instance.
 You need to pay attention to some fields:
 ![bb-create-instance](/static/blog/database-change-management-with-snowflake/bb-create-instance.webp)
-**Environment**: choose `Test`, if you choose `Prod`, it will wait for approval by default.
-In this tutorial, we try to keep it simple.
-However, it’s all configurable.
+**Environment**: choose `Test`, if you choose `Prod`, you will need approval for all future change requests.
+In this tutorial, let's try to keep it simple.
+(However, it’s all configurable later.)

 **Account name**: Go to your Snowflake account, you can find it in the URL, or from the locator field (but lower case).
 ![sf-locator](/static/blog/database-change-management-with-snowflake/sf-locator.webp)